dryewo/buergeramt-sniper/README.md

 ## Precautions

 - Use `--dry-run` parameter to try things out
-- Use Tor with and `--socks` parameter for anonimizing
+- Use Tor and `--socks` parameter for anonimizing

 ## Usage